Banking on a fairer financial future

 One of the institutions making this happen is Crown Agents Bank (CAB).

-With ongoing development of its technological capabilities, in part made possible by its acquisition of fintech company Segovia, CAB provides a cross-border payments service with a fast, efficient and accessible way to move payments directly to people and situations where it is needed most.
+With ongoing development of its technological capabilities, in part made possible by its acquisition of fintech company Segovia, CAB provides a cross-border payments service with a fast, efficient and accessible way to move payments directly to institutions, people and situations where it is needed most.

 Making the best use of technology to help create a more inclusive, fairer financial system is important to Deloitte, so we’re proud to have worked alongside CAB on a digital transformation.
 One that’s helped connect people all over the world and speed up payments to those who really need them.